Public domain street art

 At the top of the slope, we would choose our cars and line them up behind a piece of cardboard held vertically.
 When the referee signaled, whoever was in charge of the starting gate would lift the cardboard, and our champions would roll down the hill.
 Since the collection was haphazard, the races were highly eclectic, with sedans and a Ferrari racing against a garbage truck and a milkman's van.
 The garbage truck with its larger wheels was the fastest, at first a greatly distressing departure from verisimilitude, though we learned to prize it.
 Its great height made it more susceptible to upsets on the rough concrete of the driveway, which had suffered a number of cracks from subsidence of its underlying soil over the decades, so there was sufficient uncertainty to the races to make them real contests.
 Also, there was the possibility the kid in charge of the starting gate might lift it unevenly, to give his own car a slight advantage.
 We watched for this diligently, and it sometimes resulted in fights.
 Brian himself would never fight, though.
 He wasn't weak or small, but he refused to raise his fists or even yell very much.
 Most often he and I played alone.
 Brian's mother didn't frighten us.

 I never saw Brian's father, not even once.
-I realize now that the days when Brian didn't want to play or even hang out were probably days when his father was visiting.
+I realize now the days when Brian didn't want to play or even hang out were probably days when his father was visiting.
 His parents were Catholic and never divorced—I learned this later, from his ex-girlfriend, Patty, who was part of our crowd in later years.
 And the father turned up at mysterious intervals, a frightening portent, like comets in the olden days, shrouded in darkness.
 I heard only slight hints of what these visits meant, things I felt in Brian's tone of voice or in the nervous condescension of the one of his teachers who took an interest in him.
 I was a naive and distracted child with troubles of my own at home, albeit non-violent ones.
 But even I understood there was a shadow over Brian's life, an eclipsing of all joy he might have felt.
 The father, according to Patty, always arrived unannounced and took over the household for a while, trying to impose an order he himself apparently didn't understand, using the only means that could satisfy him—which was physical force.

 As Brian grew older and more assertive, the fights became more violent.
 In those days no one called the cops on family fights, unless they ended in death.
 Especially not in the sorts of neighborhoods where people prided themselves on "minding their own business."
 When Brian broke his arm "falling out of a tree," no one questioned there were no climbable trees anywhere near his building, only smooth-skinned, high-branched eucalyptuses.
 That was not the only time he "fell out of a tree," as Brian himself told me in a rare moment of confidence.
 Brian, I think, did not want to burden others with his troubles.
 Which was kind but not wise.